Skip to main content

 Figure B.6: A male Bornean orangutan (Pongo pygmaeus).
 This species’s large size and close genetic relatedness to humans make them appealing to the public, such that they are categorized as a “charismatic species.”
 Credit: Bornean Orangutan Wide Face by Eric Kilby is used under a CC BY-SA 2.0 License.

-This page titled B.1: Current Conservation Status of Nonhuman Primates is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Mary P. Dinsmore, Ilianna E. Anise, Rebekah J. Ellis, Jacob B. Kraus, Karen B. Strier, & Karen B. Strier (Society for Anthropology in Community Colleges) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled B.1: Current Conservation Status of Nonhuman Primates is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Mary P. Dinsmore, Ilianna E. Anise, Rebekah J. Ellis, Jacob B. Kraus, Karen B. Strier, & Karen B. Strier (Society for Anthropology in Community Colleges) via source content that was edited to the style and standards of the LibreTexts platform.